Übersetzung durch Neil Mussett

 k) proceedings for the distribution of the proceeds of a public auction which are to be implemented outside compulsory execution in accordance with the provisions of the Code of Civil Procedure (Zivilprozessordnung) regarding the proceedings for distribution of the proceeds of a public auction,

-a) parent and child cases and adoption cases, as well as corresponding life partnership cases in accordance with the sections 151, 186 and 269 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction,
+a) parent and child cases and adoption cases, as well as corresponding life partnership cases in accordance with sections 151, 186 and 269 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction,

 b) custodianship cases, as well as custodianship court assignment cases in accordance with sections 271 and 340 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction,